Biblical criticism: Source criticism of the New Testament: the synoptic problem

 In New Testament studies, source criticism has taken a slightly different approach from Old Testament studies by focusing on identifying the common sources of multiple texts instead of looking for the multiple sources of a single set of texts.
-This has revealed that the Gospels are both products of sources and sources themselves.
+The two-source hypothesis stands among one of the most influential and well-known theories of source criticism.
+Source criticism presents the Gospels as both products of sources and sources themselves, though recent scholarship tends to emphasize the evangelists' authorial creativity over finding pre-Gospel sources.
 As sources, Matthew, Mark and Luke are partially dependent on each other and partially independent of each other.
 This is called the synoptic problem, and explaining it is the single greatest dilemma of New Testament source criticism.
 Any explanation offered must "account for (a) what is common to all the Gospels; (b) what is common to any two of them; (c) what is peculiar to each".
 Multiple theories exist to address the dilemma, with none universally agreed upon, but the two-source hypothesis is the most common, though alternative hypotheses like Farrer are increasing in popularity.

 Mark is the shortest of the four gospels with only 661 verses, but 600 of those verses are in Matthew and 350 of them are in Luke.
 Some of these verses are verbatim.
 Most scholars agree that this indicates Mark was a source for Matthew and Luke.
 There is also some verbatim agreement between Matthew and Luke of verses not found in Mark.
+A. M. Honoré offers a statistical classification of the number of words in the single, double, and triple traditions.
 In 1838, the religious philosopher Christian Hermann Weisse developed a theory about this.
 He postulated a hypothetical collection of the sayings of Jesus from an additional source called Q, taken from Quelle, which is German for "source".

 If this document existed, it has now been lost, but some of its material can be deduced indirectly.
 There are five highly detailed arguments in favor of Q's existence: the verbal agreement of Mark and Luke, the order of the parables, the doublets, a discrepancy in the priorities of each gospel, and each one's internal coherence.
-Q allowed the two-source hypothesis to emerge as the best supported of the various synoptic solutions.
-There is also material unique to each gospel.
-This indicates additional separate sources for Matthew and for Luke.
+The study of pre-Gospel sources is declining in scholarship, with most scholars rejecting unified M and L sources today.
 Biblical scholar B. H. Streeter used this insight to refine and expand the two-source theory into a four-source theory in 1925.